There’s more to taste

 The Aurora Borealis

-This Nordic variation of the classic bagel and cream cheese features the hearty crunch of rye crisps, the earthy aroma of beets, and the silky textures of plum and salmon, all wrapped in the lush softness of our new Liberté Greek Double Cream.
+This Nordic variation of the classic bagel and cream cheese features the hearty crunch of rye crisps, the earthy aroma of beets, and the silky textures of plum and salmon, all wrapped in the lush softness of our Liberté Greek 5% Extra Creamy.

 The Harvest Moon